elidub/equiv-neural-rendering/blogpost.md

 <!-- The paper from Dupont et al. introduces an approach to render 2D images into implicit, equivariant 3D representations.
 The authors argue that the scene representations need not be explicit, as long as the transformations to it occur in an equivariant manner.
 Their model is trained on a dataset of rotation symmetries, learning to produce novel views from a single image of a scene. -->

 Current approaches in scene representations present difficulties with scalability.
 Voxel grids, point clouds and other traditional methods have high computational and memory requirements.
 Reconstrucion from incomplete or noisy data is also a challenging task with these methods, often requiring 3D information during training.
 Generating novel views of a scene given limited input views presents the same difficulties.
 Finally, traditional neural networks are not equivariant with respect to general transformation groups.
 3D equivariance especially requires specifc techniques like steerable filters.
-Dupont *et al.* (2020)[^1] attempt to solve these problems by proposing a new method which results in more scalable, implicit representations that are also equivariant with respect to transformations.
+Dupont *et al.* (2020) [1] attempt to solve these problems by proposing a new method which results in more scalable, implicit representations that are also equivariant with respect to transformations.

 The difference between an explicit scene representation (mesh grid) and an implicit one can be seen in Figure 1.
 While an explicit representation requires structural information of the 3D shape in great detail, the implicit representation is described by an uninterpretable three-dimensional tensor.
 While the numerical values of the implicit form are abstract and not meant for a human to understand, they provide significant advantages in terms of memory and computational efficiency.

 <p align="center">
    <img src="src/imgs/figs/figg2.png">
    <br>
-   <em>Figure 1: Visualization of explicit (left) and implicit (right) scene representation.
-Taken from [1].</em>
+   <text><b><em>Figure 1. </b>Visualization of explicit (left) and implicit (right) scene representation.
+Taken from [1].</em></text>

 </p>

 To effectively use these implicit representations, the authors of the paper argue that the transformations applied to them have to be equivariant to the same transformations on an explicit representation.